 The United States is a net importer of sugar, with imports regulated as described above.
-Domestic consumption of sugar in the United States has increased steadily during the past few years from 7.7 million short tons in 1985/86 to a forecast 8.9 million short tons in 1992/93.
-The 1990 Act does not provide for regulation of the marketing of domestically-produced raw cane and refined beet sugar if imports of raw cane sugar are estimated by the USDA to be above 1.25 million short tons in any one marketing year in the 1991/95 period.
+Domestic consumption of sugar in the United States has increased steadily during the past few years from 7.7 million short tons in 1985/86 to a forecast 9.095 million short tons in 1993/94.
+The 1990 Act does not provide for regulation of the marketing of domestically produced raw cane and refined beet sugar if imports of raw cane sugar are estimated by USDA to be above 1.25 million short tons in any one marketing year in the 1991/95 period.
+Marketing allotments were imposed on 1 July 1993, for fiscal year 1993 and applied to all sugar and crystalline fructose marketed in the United States from 1 October 1992, through 30 September 1993.
+The overall allotment quantity was 7,770 thousand short tons.
+The beet sugar allotment was 4,149.2 thousand short tons and the cane sugar allotment was 3,620.9 thousand short tons.
+The overall marketing allotment for crystalline fructose manufactured from corn was 159,757 short tons.
+The implementation of marketing allotments means that any sugar beet processor or sugarcane processor who markets sugar or pledges sugar as collateral for a price support loan in excess of the processor's allocation shall be liable to the CCC for a civil penalty in an amount equal to three times the United States market value of that quantity exceeding allocation.
+Allotments have not been reimposed for fiscal year 1994 as of 30 September 1993.